Steigs89/shuspot/book-admin/README.md

 ## License

-This tool is part of the ShuSpot platform and follows the same licensing terms.
+This tool is part of the ShuSpot platform and follows the same licensing terms.# Force deploy Fri Sep  5 14:17:11 EDT 2025